Home Learning for all classes

 Children can then upload completed work to their own Class Dojo portfolio.
 This can be done using the 'Jotter' tool on Class Dojo or by uploading photographs or documents such as Word.
 Once uploaded into their portfolio, the class teacher is then able to feedback on each piece of work using the feedback tool within Class Dojo.
 Paper copies of completed work can also be returned to school in order to submit work to teachers for marking.

-We have also recently started to use Purple Mash to further add to our Remote Learning offer.
+We also use Purple Mash to further add to our Remote Learning offer.
 Tasks (called 2Dos) can be set by teachers for the children to complete and 'hand in' at home using their own Purple Mash account.
 Again, teachers can feedback on these tasks within Purple Mash.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?